la-haus/iterable-flutter/README.md

 ### Usage

-Listening when user open notification
+Listening when a user opens a notification
 -------------------
-You must call the method setNotificationOpenedHandler where it will work as a callback, there you will receive the info that will bring the push, which is of type Map
+Call the method `setNotificationOpenedHandler`.
+It works as a callback, then the object that brings the push data is received, which is of type `Map<String, Any>`

 ```dart